-PDF Champion David Eger, Ph.D., of White Plains, NY, continued a community tradition with the 11th Annual Music for Parkinson's Research Concert on December 8, 2013 in Rye, NY.
-More than 90 guests attended the afternoon of chamber music and poetry raising nearly $40,000 for research and shining a spotlight on the Parkinson’s cause.
+PDF Champion David Eger, Ph.D., of White Plains, NY, continued a community tradition with the 12th Annual Music for Parkinson's Research Concert on November 9, 2014 in Rye, NY.
+More than 150 guests attended the afternoon of chamber music raising nearly $35,000 for research and shining a spotlight on the Parkinson’s cause.

-This year, alongside chamber music, guests enjoyed a special poetry reading by Robin Morgan, an award-winning poet and author.
-The Attacca Quartet, an internationally acclaimed ensemble, returned to the stage with esteemed local musicians, clarinetist and event co-founder John Stine, Chappaqua, NY, and pianist Gena Raps, New York, NY.
+The Attacca Quartet, an internationally acclaimed ensemble, returned to the stage with esteemed local musician and pianist Gena Raps, New York, NY.

 Dr. Eger, a former PDF Board Member living with Parkinson’s, is the co-founder of Music for Parkinson's Research.
 The local volunteer group hosts the concert each year, which has raised nearly $500,000 for Parkinson’s research since inception.

 “PDF is hugely grateful to Dr. Eger and his committee for pulling off another triumph with the best edition of Music for Parkinson's Research yet.
 We had a great venue, a full house, terrific music and a handsome bottom line of funds raised for Parkinson's research – all served up in an ambience of artistic passion and gentle friendship,” says PDF President Robin Elliott.

 Wellesley Middle School Students Throw Pies for Parkinson's